Patronage: Politics

-Political leaders have at their disposal a great deal of patronage, in the sense that they make decisions on the appointment of officials inside and outside government (for example on quangos in the UK).
+Political leaders have at their disposal a great deal of legally-recognised patronage, in the sense that they make decisions on the appointment of officials inside and outside government (for example on quangos in the UK).
 Patronage is therefore a recognized power of the executive branch.

 In most countries, the executive has the right to make many appointments, some of which may be lucrative (see also sinecures).
-In some democracies, high-level appointments are reviewed or approved by the legislature (as in the advice and consent of the United States Senate); in other countries, such as those using the Westminster system, this is not the case.
+Often, these appointments have downstream effects that affect the broader robustness of the country, such as where the executive appointments members of boundary commissions whose decisions affect future elections, or judges.
+In some democracies, high-level appointments are reviewed or approved by the legislature (as in the advice and consent of the United States Senate); in other countries, such as those using the Westminster system, this is not the case, although scrutiny is sometimes conducted through indirect means.
+In other systems, certain kinds of sensitive positions, like judicial officers or senior civil servants are filled by, on the advice or, or after vetting by, independent commissions.

 Other types of political patronage may violate the laws or ethics codes, such as when political leaders engage in nepotism (hiring family members) and cronyism such as fraudulently awarding non-competitive government contracts to friends or relatives or pressuring the public service to hire an unqualified family member or friend.

 Philippines

 Political patronage, also known as "padrino system", has been the source of many controversies and corruption.
-It has been an open secret that one cannot join the political arena of the Philippines without mastery of the padrino system.
+It has been regarded as an open secret that one cannot join the political arena of the Philippines without mastery of the padrino system.
 From the lowest barangay official to the President of the Republic, it is expected that one gains political debts and dispenses political favor to advance one's career or gain influence if not wealth.